 One common underlying health condition that may explain your period blood clots is the presence of uterine fibroids.
 Fibroids are non-cancerous growths that develop within or on your uterus.
 An estimated 70 to 80 percent of women develop fibroids by age 50.

 Uterine fibroids vary in type, size, and number.
 Additionally, they can cause a range of uncomfortable symptoms such as:

 - Heavy or prolonged menstruation lasting more than 10 days

 - Irregular bleeding between cycles

 - Pain in your pelvis or lower back

 - Period blood clots larger than a quarter

 What Causes Blood Clots During Periods?

-Although small period clots may be normal, there are several health conditions that can be responsible.
-Large blood clots during periods typically indicate an underlying issue; therefore, it’s important to not ignore new changes in your cycle.
-To determine what is causing your period clots, we recommend tracking any and all symptoms you may be experiencing and writing detailed descriptions so it will be easier to relay to your doctor.
+Although small period blood clots may be normal in most cases, there can be several underlying health issues that may cause them.
+Large blood clots during periods typically indicate an underlying issue, therefore, it’s important to be aware of any new changes in your cycle.
+To determine what is causing your period clots, we recommend tracking your symptoms and sharing detailed descriptions with your doctor.

 Health conditions that can cause blood clots during periods include: